neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - Parsing Data/README.md

 ![](images/12.png)

 You'll see a message that the kernel is starting.
 It takes a while.
+In my case, it was three minutes to start.
 Once complete, you should see this.
 Now you're all ready to run through this notebook!

 ![](images/13.png)